jonatasdemello/codility-javascript/README.md

 ## Lessons

 In this page I will only address the first lesson.
-Check each lesson for more details.
+Check each lesson below for more details and other problems.

 - [Lesson-01 - Iterations](01-Iterations/Lesson-01-Iterations.md)
 - [Lesson-02 - Arrays](02-Arrays/Lesson-02-Arrays.md)